ansible/ansible/docs/docsite/rst/network/user_guide/platform_eos.rst

 - If you are using SSH keys (including an ssh-agent) you can remove the ``ansible_password`` configuration.
 - If you are accessing your host directly (not through a bastion/jump host) you can remove the ``ansible_ssh_common_args`` configuration.
 - If you are accessing your host through a bastion/jump host, you cannot include your SSH password in the ``ProxyCommand`` directive.
-To prevent secrets from leaking out (for example in ``ps`` output), SSH does not support providing passwords via environment variables.
+To prevent secrets from leaking out (for example in ``ps`` output), SSH does not support providing passwords through environment variables.

 Example CLI task
 ----------------